ala-kad/TasksMgmnt-BE/README.md

   * This is a basic example and does not implement user authentication or authorization.
   * In-memory database (H2) is used for simplicity during development.
 You can configure a production-grade database like PostgreSQL for real-world deployments.
   * Basic error handling is implemented using `ResponseStatusException`.
 You can extend this for more specific error messages.

-## Next Steps

-  * Implement user authentication and authorization for secure access control.
-  * Integrate with a production-grade database like PostgreSQL for scalability and persistence.
-  * Enhance error handling to provide more informative messages to the client.
-  * Add additional features like task deadlines, categories, priorities, or due dates.

-## Contributing

-We welcome contributions to this project\!
-If you have any bug fixes, improvements, or new features, feel free to create a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.